SP23-CSCE431/csce431-sprints-asce/README.md

 ## CI/CD

-CI/CD has been implemented in the GitHub Actions in the repo here -> https://github.com/SP23-CSCE431/csce431-sprints-asce/actions
+CD (or Continuous Deployment) is set up through Heroku which automatically deploys the app in real time every time the branches associated with existing applications are updated.

+Review App: test branch

+Production App: main branch

+CI (or Continuous Integration) has been implemented making use of GitHub Actions in the repo here -> https://github.com/SP23-CSCE431/csce431-sprints-asce/actions.
+These GitHub Actions run all tests, a security invulnerabilites checker, linter etc. every time code is pushed to the repository or new pull requests are created which allows us to quickly detect any bugs or defects early since we can immediately check the Actions log.

 ## Support